-LTS works closely with MottMacdonald and CDM on across these components, playing a leading role in supporting capacity building for planning (working with village level planning institutions and communities), delivering an environmental assessment plan of income generating activities, and providing training and technical support to local enterprises in the non-agricultural sector.
+LTS worked closely with MottMacdonald and CDM on across these components, playing a leading role in supporting capacity building for planning (working with village level planning institutions and communities), delivering an environmental assessment plan of income generating activities, and providing training and technical support to local enterprises in the non-agricultural sector.

-Activities on rehabilitation and management of degraded catchments are being implemented in four priority catchment areas of Upper Lisungwi (25,956 ha) in Ntcheu district; Upper Wamkulumadzi (29,556 ha) in Neno district; Kapichira (33,157 ha) in Blantyre district, and; Chingale (41,258 ha) in Zomba and Machinga districts.
+Activities on rehabilitation and management of degraded catchments were implemented in four priority catchment areas of Upper Lisungwi (25,956 ha) in Ntcheu district; Upper Wamkulumadzi (29,556 ha) in Neno district; Kapichira (33,157 ha) in Blantyre district, and; Chingale (41,258 ha) in Zomba and Machinga districts.
 Ecological management of protected areas activities are also being implemented in Forest Reserves and National Parks within the Basin.

 Value and Benefits:

 The Shire River Basin is Malawi’s single most important water resource, supporting the country’s key economic sectors including food production, transport, energy, tourism, agriculture and fisheries.
-The aim of the programme is to increase sustainable social, economic and environmental benefits of the basin by effectively and collaboratively planning, developing and managing its natural resources.
-Since the activities promoted ideally require a longer time horizon than the project duration, this project aim to institutionalize a successful approach and show early results that will be expanded upon and consolidated through the next phase in the program.
+The aim of the programme was to increase sustainable social, economic and environmental benefits of the basin by effectively and collaboratively planning, developing and managing its natural resources.
+Since the activities promoted ideally require a longer time horizon than the project duration, this project aimed to institutionalize a successful approach and show early results that will be expanded upon and consolidated through the next phase in the program.